moinakash/moinakash/README.md

 **`Tech Samurai (App Developer/ Web Developer / Graphic Designer / SEO Expert / Artist)`**

 Hey there, I'm Akash, an enthusiastic tech enthusiast with a strong foundation of mid-level knowledge.
-My specialty lies in crafting innovative mobile apps using Java, Kotlin, Objective C, and Swift.
+My specialty lies in crafting innovative mobile apps using Flutter, Java, Kotlin, Objective C, and Swift.
 I also excel in web development, bringing websites to life through PHP, HTML, CSS, and Laravel.
 With my skills in graphic and UI/UX design, I create captivating visuals and user-friendly interfaces.
 Combining my expertise in SEO and my ongoing pursuit of an MSc in Data Science, I merge technical prowess with creative energy, leaving a lasting impact in the digital realm.
 Join me on an exciting journey filled with awe and inspiration!

   <p align="left">
     <a href="#">